edgedb/easy-edgedb/chapter13/index.md

     default := datetime_of_statement();
   }
   multi party: Party {
-    on source delete delete target;
+    on source delete delete target if orphan;
     on target delete allow;
   }
 }